 The connection between food and gout flare-ups

 Uric acid is produced when your body breaks down a chemical called purine.
 Purines are found in cells of all living things.
 Some enter your body through your diet when they are digested.
 Consuming foods high in purines increases the risk of gout flare-ups.

 In healthy bodies, uric acid is easily removed from your body when it passes through the kidneys into your urine.
 “However, when your kidneys can’t process uric acid efficiently or if there is too much in the blood, you develop hyperuricemia, or high levels of uric acid, which can trigger pain, swelling and inflammation,” Fowler said.

 Food and drinks to avoid

-To temper gout flare-ups, it’s best to avoid certain food and drinks that are known to contain higher purines.
-These includes:
+To temper gout flare-ups, it’s best to avoid certain drinks and foods that are high in purines.
+These include:

 Organ and game meats: Organ meats such as kidneys and liver and game meats like venison and wild-caught birds are extremely high in purines.